 The choice between a male (boy) or female (girl) Yorkie ultimately depends on personal preference and specific circumstances.
 In terms of temperament and behaviour, there is generally no significant difference between males and females.
 Both can make wonderful pets and companions.
 Some owners prefer one gender over the other for various reasons, such as ease of training or compatibility with other pets.
 It's essential to consider individual personality traits rather than gender when selecting a Yorkie.

 Yorkshire Terriers are known for forming strong bonds with their owners.
 While they can be affectionate and loyal to everyone in the household, they may develop a particularly close attachment to one person.
 This attachment can be influenced by the amount of time and attention a Yorkie receives from a specific individual.
-However, with proper socialization and training, Yorkies can be well-adjusted and loving companions for all family members.
+However, with proper socialisation and training, Yorkies can be well-adjusted and loving companions for all family members.

 The Yorkshire Terrier is a distinct breed, and its ancestry primarily involves various terrier breeds and small companion dogs, including the Paisley Terrier, Skye Terrier, and possibly the Maltese.
 These breeds were crossed to create the Yorkshire Terrier we know today.